Archive for Eat Your Vegetables

 garlic brittle chococlate chip cookies

 Before you think I’ve gone nuts for pairing chocolate with garlic again, I have an excuse.
 These cookies were a birthday present for my roommate, who loves garlic.
-She stores several cups of garlic in the fridge and even pre-minces it so it’ll be ready when the moment strikes.
+She stores several cups of garlic in the fridge and even pre-minces it so it’s ready when the moment strikes.

-Since my idea of a gift always involves sugar, I made garlic brittle chocolate chip cookies, inspired from the Gilded Fork.
+Since my idea of a gift always involves sugar, I made garlic brittle chocolate chip cookies, inspired by the Gilded Fork.
 The garlic is pre-cooked and added to caramelized sugar, so it has a sweet, nutty flavor.
 If you’ve ever had roasted garlic, you know that garlic loses its bite after a long period of cooking.

-Because I’m a sucker for new recipes, I made the cookie dough from a free review copy of Elizabeth Falkner’s Demolition Desserts.
+Because I’m a sucker for new recipes, I made the cookie dough from a review copy of Elizabeth Falkner’s Demolition Desserts.
 The first chapter is devoted to chocolate chip cookies.
 (The premise sounds better than it is.
-I was hoping for a chocolate chip cookie primer, giving us variations on chewy, cakey and crisp cookies, like Alton Brown did so well in Good Eats.
-Elizabeth’s chapter is a compilation of really different cookies, like traditional chocolate chip and chocolate-chocolate chip, without such a thorough explanation.)
+I hoped for a chocolate chip cookie primer, giving variations on chewy, cakey and crisp cookies, like Alton Brown did so well in Good Eats.
+Elizabeth’s chapter is a compilation of really different cookies, like traditional chocolate chip and chocolate-chocolate chip, without a thorough explanation.)

 These cookies didn’t turn out, and it had nothing to do with the garlic (they didn’t taste nasty, but I don’t think the garlic was necessary).
 They were as thin as credit cards and extremely floppy.
 The dough didn’t seem to cook.